kfukasawa37/HBEtest/README.md

 3. Run smooth.hbm() to calculate mean and distribution of population size

 [Citation]
-Fukasawa, K., Osada, Y., Iijima, H. (in review) Is harvest size a valid indirect measure of abundance for evaluating the population size of game animals using harvest-based estimation?
+Fukasawa, K., Osada, Y., Iijima, H. (2020) Is harvest size a valid indirect measure of abundance for evaluating the population size of game animals using harvest-based estimation?
+Wildlife Biology 2020(4).
+DOI: 10.2981/wlb.00708